Communities

 "Radio with pictures"

-gmcgath‭ wrote 10 months ago
+gmcgath‭ wrote over 1 year ago

 I don't have any information on whether this actually happened, but it would fit with the common attitude toward early TV of "radio with pictures."